jiahaoxiang2000/blockchain-begin/source/_posts/blockchain-fundamentals.md

 - forks: a split in the blockchain network that occurs when two or more miners find a block at the same time.
   - hard fork: a permanent divergence in the blockchain.
   - soft fork: a temporary divergence in the blockchain.

+### use cases and limitations

+- financial services
+  - reduce the intermediaries
+  - faster and cheaper transactions
+- limited scalability
+  - the number of transactions per second is limited.
+  - forgot security key, the funds will be lost.